-The hyacinth is an unusual flower because of their cluster of flowers and fresh scent.
-They are most successfully grown in USDA hardiness zones 4 through 8.
+The hyacinth is an unusual flower because of its cluster of flowers and fresh scent.
+It is most successfully grown in USDA hardiness zones 4 through 8.

 If you love the idea of growing your own apple tree but don’t have a lot of space, consider growing a dwarf.
 Dwarf trees typically grow between 8 to 10 feet tall.
 They are ideal for growing outside in the soil or in a container.

 Up until the 1900s, blueberries were only available in the wild.
 But thanks to modern science and innovation, blueberries are grown abundantly in the fields, and you can even grow them with success in your own backyard.

 A staple in any good southern garden, gardenias are fairly hardy and can withstand the hot weather, provided they have some shelter from direct sunlight for part of the day.
 They can thrive in the garden or in a pot.
 In the language of flowers, gardenia means “secret love."

 English ivy is a great choice for homeowners who want a fast-growing, low-maintenance plant.
 It makes excellent groundcover and even climbs well enough to use as a screen on a trellis or to decorate a wall or structure.

 Pineapple adds a certain tropical element to any meal.
 Not only does pineapple add a splash of color to your food, it also adds a great burst of flavor and vitamins.
 When you grow pineapples in the home you won’t have to wait until they go on sale to add them to your menu.